-- Speak to multiple WMS vendors and collect quotes
+- Speak to multiple software vendors and collect quotes

-- Identify which vendors are capable of fulfilling your desired customizations
+- Identify which vendors are capable of fulfilling your desired customization

-- Run tests to ensure your WMS properly integrates with your other enterprise systems
+- Run tests to ensure your software properly integrates with your other enterprise systems

-- Conduct dry runs to ensure your new WMS works properly before completely switching over to the new system
+- Conduct dry runs to ensure your new software works properly before completely switching over to the new system

 - Train employees on the new platform and troubleshoot issues as workers adapt to the new technology

-Chances are you’re not going to change your WMS every year, given how much effort it requires.
+Chances are you’re not going to change your software every year, given how much effort it requires.

 In fact, many companies operate on a three- to five-year timeline for big expenditures like this.

-This means that you need to think about your current WMS requirements as well as what your requirements will be in the near future.
+This means that you need to think about your current warehouse management system functional requirements as well as what your requirements will be in the near future.

 Your historical data can help you determine how much business you’ll have in the next couple of years, assuming everything goes well.
 If you’ve experienced exceptional year-over-year growth, you should take a look at other features that may be worth adding now, while you’re already doing the work.

 Unsure what may be worth adding?
-Consider some of these WMS features that are popular among warehouse operators.
+Consider some of these warehouse management system features that are popular among warehouse operators.

 As your business grows and you process a greater volume of orders, you may want to accelerate the receiving-storing-shipping process.
 Cross-docking is one method businesses use to do this.

-With cross-docking, warehouses skip the storage process (also known as the putaway process) for certain goods.
-When goods come in, their WMS flags items for cross-docking.
+With cross-docking, warehouses skip the storage process (also known as the directed putaway process) for certain goods.
+When goods come in, their software flags items for cross-docking.
 Then, goods arriving on the inbound trucks are simply transferred to the outbound dock.

 This is particularly useful for companies who process a high volume of goods in a business-to-consumer environment.
 Putting these goods away when they need to be shipped out the same day doesn’t make sense.
 Instead, it introduces a bottleneck and slows down a warehouse’s fulfillment time.

-That said, managing a cross dock operation is impossible without a WMS equipped to facilitate it.
+That said, managing a cross dock operation is impossible without a software equipped to facilitate it.
 The entire operation consists of three phases:

 Once managers have identified their cross-docking needs, they need to quickly schedule workers (based on order volumes) as well as schedule specific doors at the dock.
 They’ll need to be able to adapt to changes in real time, especially when there’s a shipping delay that affects worker scheduling.